rezanikfal/Tutorials/Angular-help-LifeCycle.md

   - This method is called only __once__ during the component lifecycle, after the first ngOnChanges call.
 At this point, within this method, you can have access not only to data-bound properties but also the component’s input properties.+
   - constructor is best left to be used for dependency injection and our initialization logic should be put on ngOnInit.
 - ngDoCheck()
   -  It detects changes that Angular can’t or won’t detect.
-It is called in __every__ change detection, immediately after the ngOnChanges and ngOnInit hooks.this hook is really costly.
+It is called in __every__ change detection, immediately after the ngOnChanges and ngOnInit hooks.this hook is really costly.It is called when change detection runs
 - ngAfterContentInit()
   - The AfterContent hooks concern _ContentChildren_, the child components that Angular projected into the component.
   - This method is called only __once__ during the component’s lifecycle, after the first ngDoCheck.